 Tobacco and Pregnancy

-When you are pregnant your unborn baby is connected to you by your placenta.
+When you are pregnant, your unborn baby is connected to you by your placenta.
 Your placenta sends what you eat, drink and breathe to your unborn growing baby.
+When you smoke cigarettes or breathe in secondhand smoke during pregnancy, the nicotine, carbon monoxide and tar are passed on to your baby.
+This can:

-- Cause babies to weigh less at birth.
+- cause babies to weigh less at birth.
 This makes them more susceptible to infections and other health problems.

-- Reduce blood flow which affects your unborn baby’s heart, lungs, digestive system and brain.
+- reduce blood flow which affects your unborn baby’s heart, lungs, digestive system and brain.

-- Increase your risk of miscarriage or stillbirth.
+- increase your risk of miscarriage or stillbirth.

-- Increase the risk of your baby being born prematurely (early).
+- increase the risk of your baby being born prematurely (early).

 Safety tips: